 Peggy Gallagher joined OCLC in 2008 to lead a team conducting market research with library users and librarians.
 Prior to OCLC, Peggy spent two decades in public libraries in various roles.
 She received her M.L.S. in 1999 and a Master’s in Marketing and Communications (M.M.C.) in 2007.
 At OCLC, Peggy has been involved in the publishing of several research reports including Perceptions of Libraries 2010: Context and Community; At a Tipping Point: Education, Learning and Libraries; From Awareness to Funding: Voter Perceptions and Support of Public Libraries in 2018; and most recently, US Public Libraries: Marketing and Communications Landscape.

 You do not need to register for this free webinar.
-Please note that it is limited to the first 100 participants.
 It will be recorded and the archive will be available afterward at ripl.lrs.org/webinars.

 Audio will be via VOIP.
 You can listen to the webinar with a USB headset or your computer speakers.

 In advance of the meeting, please run through the connection test:

 Access the meeting room online at https://enetlearning.adobeconnect.com/ripl/

 Please enter your name as you log in as a guest.

 Please consider logging in to the meeting 5-10 minutes in advance to make sure we can troubleshoot any technical issues, and not take time away from our session to do so.